Khantdotcom/Clinic-Management-System/README.md

 # Clinic Management System

-A modular-monolith Spring Boot clinic system with role-based portals for Admin, Doctor, and Patient.
+A Spring Boot clinic system with role-based portals for Admin, Doctor, and Patient.

 ## Features
 - JWT authentication and role-based authorization